XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 With the massive expected growth of the pharmaceutical cannabis market and the sad state of current cannabis bioavailability, XPhyto saw a timely opportunity.

-To that end, they have developed a sublingual thin film cannabinoid dosage form that the company reports “may yield as much as a 10- to 20-fold increase in bioavailability of CBD over existing oil delivery methods.”
+To that end, they have developed a sublingual thin film cannabinoid dosage form that the company reports “may yield as much as a 10-fold increase in bioavailability of CBD over existing oil delivery methods.”

 A therapeutic CBD product with that magnitude of efficiency is well beyond even what other sublingual thin-film technologies have been able to achieve.